Flutterwave/Node-v3/documentation/settlements.md

 ### Get a settlement

-This describes how to fetch and search all your settlements
+This section describes how to fetch a settlement.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');